Maxim-Mazurok/google-api-typings-generator/gapi.client.sqladmin-v1beta4/readme.md

 });

 /*
 Cancels an instance operation that has been performed on an instance.
+Ordinarily, this method name should be `CancelSqlOperation`.
 */
 await gapi.client.sql.operations.cancel({
   operation: 'operation',